 Sharing clues while you read

-Children love picture books and they are filled with lots of opportunities for conversation.
+Children love picture books.
+But did you know how a book can also create a conversation with your child?
 Reading with your child promotes brain development and imagination and teaches your child about language and emotions.

 Books have lots of different features you can share

 As you read and look at the illustrations together, it’s important to share all the features of the book, including looking at the front and back cover, the pictures and the feel and shape of the book.
 These features all provide clues about the story and help you to engage in conversation with your child.

 Try these ideas to interest your child in sharing stories

 To help you engage in conversation, here are some questions you can ask: